rikhuijzer/xrcf/xr-example/README.md

 Hello, World!
 ```

-To learn how to build your own compiler like this, see the files inside this `pythonc` directory.
+To learn how to build your own compiler like this, see the files inside this `xr-example` directory.
 It is split into three parts:

 1. `src/main.rs` contains the command line interface of the compiler.
-1. `src/python.rs` specifies how to parse the Python code (convert the text to data structures).
+1. `src/example.rs` specifies how to parse the Example code (convert the text to data structures).
-1. `src/python_to_mlir.rs` contains the `--convert-python-to-mlir` pass, which converts the Python code to MLIR.
+1. `src/example_to_mlir.rs` contains the `--convert-example-to-mlir` pass, which converts the Example code to MLIR.

 All other passes such as `--convert-func-to-llvm` are implemented in the `xrcf` crate.

-To get inspiration for your own compiler, the following projects are built on MLIR:
+To get inspiration for building your own compiler, the following projects are built on MLIR:

 - [jax](https://github.com/jax-ml/jax): A Python library for accelerator-oriented computing
 - [triton](https://github.com/triton-lang/triton): A Python library for high-performance computation on GPUs by OpenAI.
 - [torch-mlir](https://github.com/llvm/torch-mlir): Compiles PyTorch to MLIR.
 - [mlir-hlo](https://github.com/llvm/mlir-hlo): A set of transformations from TensorFlow HLO to MLIR.
+- [Flang](https://flang.llvm.org/docs/): A LLVM-based Fortran compiler.
 - [circt](https://github.com/llvm/circt): A compiler for hardware design.
 - [mojo](https://www.modular.com/mojo): A new programming language for AI by Modular.